 Neurological vision impairment, also sometimes called cortical visual impairment or a cerebral visual impairment, is likely to be accompanied by additional disorders associated with a global brain injury before, during, or soon after birth.
 Generally, this occurs because of perinatal hypoxia or ischemia, when only a limited amount of oxygen-rich blood reaches the baby’s brain.
 Other conditions and traumatic brain injuries can have similar results, as well.

 Because these brain injuries are global instead of focal, they do not target just the visual cortex or other individual parts of the brain.
 Instead, they cause damage to widespread areas.
-This can greatly affect the child’s neurological functioning, including causing issues with cognitive development, movement disorders, seizures, attention and behavioral concerns, and more.
+This can greatly affect the child’s neurological functioning, including causing issues with cognitive development, seizures, attention and behavioral concerns, and more.

 Birth Injury Lawyer Near Me 1-800-222-9529